The GoodLife Fitness Victoria Marathon…

 About the Program

-Below are the 21 charities for the 2019 CHEK Charity Pledge Program.
+Below are the 21 charities who took part in the 2019 CHEK Charity Pledge Program.

 Applications are now open for 2020.
 CLICK HERE